jiapingW/SEBACK/workspace/1/docs/system_design.md

 ## Implementation approach
-We will use the Pygame library to develop the snake game.
-Pygame is a popular open-source library for creating games in Python and provides a range of functionality for handling graphics, input, and sound.
-It is well-documented and has a large community, making it a suitable choice for this project.
+We will use the following open-source frameworks and libraries to implement the snake game:

+1. Pygame: Pygame is a popular library for creating games in Python.
+It provides functionality for handling graphics, sound, and user input, which are essential for creating an interactive game like snake.

+2. curses: The curses library provides a terminal-independent way of creating text-based interfaces in Python.
+It allows us to control the cursor position, handle keyboard input, and display text in a terminal window.
+We can use curses to create the command line interface for our snake game.

+By combining Pygame for the game logic and graphics and curses for the command line interface, we can create a snake game that can be played in the command line interface with a user-friendly and intuitive interface.

 ## Python package name
 ```python